CT-Data-Collaborative/ct-census-block-to-town/README.md

 ### How it was generated
-In QGIS, open census block boundaries, calculate their centroids, and perform nearest neighbor spatial join (NNJoin plugin) to assign the "nearest" town.
+In QGIS, open census block boundaries, generate a random point inside polygon (use `Point on surface` function, not centroid to ensure they fall within town boundaries), and perform nearest neighbor spatial join
+(NNJoin plugin) to assign the "nearest" town.

 ### Source datasets